Special Relationship: Johnson and Trump (July 2019 – January 2021)

 Trump and Johnson, both regarded to be populists, were seen as having an overall warm relationship with one another.
 Analysts saw the two leaders as having some stylistic similarities.
 Johnson was seen as making a deliberate effort to ingratiate himself to Trump.
 Politico would later report, quoting a former White House official, that, before becoming prime minister, Johnson had actively worked to win Trump's favor while serving as foreign minister by winning over some of the president's top aides, particularly Stephen Miller.
 The former White House official alleged that Johnson even held a surreptitious private meetings with Miller during a trip to Washington, D.C.
 Politico also reported that Johnson and Trump would come to be on such close terms that Trump supplied Johnson with his personal cell phone number.
 Johnson and Trump shared a mutual desire to see the United Kingdom undertake a hasty Brexit.
 Trump had previously been critical of May's approach to Brexit, viewing it as overly prolonged and cautious.

-At the NATO summit in London in December 2019, Johnson was caught on-camera appearing to participate in mocking Trump in a conversation with French President Emmanuel Macron, Dutch Prime Minister Mark Rutte, Canadian prime minister Justin Trudeau and Anne, Princess Royal.
+At the NATO summit in London in December 2019, Johnson was caught on-camera appearing to participate in mocking Trump in a conversation with French president Emmanuel Macron, Dutch prime minister Mark Rutte, Canadian prime minister Justin Trudeau and Anne, Princess Royal.
 After the video was publicized, Trump criticized Trudeau as "two-faced" but did not criticize Johnson or other leaders.

 After Trump's defeat by Joe Biden in the 2020 United States presidential election, Ben Wallace the United Kingdom's Secretary of State for Defence, said he would miss Donald Trump, calling him a good friend to Britain.
 After the January 6 United States Capitol attack, merely fourteen days before Trump was scheduled to leave office, Johnson publicly condemned Trump's actions in relation to the event, faulting him with having encouraged the attack's participants.

 Johnson and Biden (January 2021 – September 2022)

-Prime Minister Boris Johnson (left) and President Joe Biden (right) in the Oval Office, September 2021.
+President Joe Biden (right) and Prime Minister Boris Johnson greet each other while attending the 47th G7 summit hosted by the UK in Cornwall.
+They exchange a social distanced greeting, as opposed to a handshake due to the COVID-19 pandemic.

 Trump lost the 2020 United States presidential election.
-After Democrat Joe Biden was projected the victor of the election on November 7, Johnson released a statement congratulating him.
+After Democrat Joe Biden was projected the victor of the election on 7 November, Johnson released a statement congratulating him.
 Johnson indicated that he was anticipating working with Biden on shared priorities, such as climate change, trade security, and declared his belief that the United States was the United Kingdom's most important ally.
 During his presidential campaign, Biden and his team reportedly did not communicate with United Kingdom officials, as they opted to avoid speaking with foreign officials in order to avoid accusations of collusion with foreign powers in case any nation engaged in foreign electoral intervention in the United States elections.
-On November 10, Johnson exchanged a congratulatory phone call with Biden.
+On 10 November, Johnson exchanged a congratulatory phone call with Biden.